 Oregon State University

 For submission information, you may also contact us by postal mail: ACHA, Dealy Hall 637, Fordham University, 441 E. Fordham Rd., Bronx, NY 10458

 The Harry C. Koenig Prize, offered every two years, recognizes outstanding biographies of members of the Catholic Church who have lived in any age or country.
 The prize is awarded in even-numbered years to the author of the book deemed by the prize committee to be the best such work published in the two previous calendar years.
-Any author who is a citizen or permanent resident of the United States or Canada is eligible.
+Entries must first have been published in English.
 The prize consists of $1500.